mikeal/ZDAG/README.md

 in decentralized networks by their CID (you can derive an address for anything you encode with ZDAG by hashing it) and even link to your ZDAG compressed data in blockchain transactions.

+Finally, the links header is compressed using CID specific parsing rules to de-duplicate common prefixes and pack the header together without special tokens or extra length encodings.
+This puts links in their own compression table, which means they have their own address space apart from the values, optimizing the total available address space.

 ## ZDAG-DEFLATE & ZDAG-BROTLI